piotrkubisa/apigo/README.md

 ### Goroutines

-If you are going to use `goroutines` in your AWS handler, then it is worth noting you should control its execution (i.e. by using `sync.WaitGroup`), otherwise code in the `goroutine` might be killed after returning a response to AWS API Gateway.
+If you are going to use `goroutines` in your AWS Lambda handler, then it is worth noting you should control its execution (i.e. by using `sync.WaitGroup`), otherwise code in the `goroutine` might be killed after returning a response to AWS API Gateway.

 ```go
 package main